 ---|---|---|

-Required core nutrition courses | ||
+Required nutrition core courses | ||

 34 credits in core nutrition courses.
-Students must maintain a minimum grade-point average of 2.5 in nutrition core courses with a minimum grade of C- in each course. | ||
+Students must maintain a minimum grade-point average of 2.5 in nutrition core requirements with a minimum grade of C- in each core course. | ||

-EXNS 1109 | Professional Foundations in Nutrition | |
+EXNS 1109 | Professional Foundations in Nutrition 2 | |

 EXNS 2119 | Introduction to Nutrition Science | |